practice area bg MOBILE practice area bg scaled

 Florida law generally allows policyholders to file supplemental claims for additional damage discovered after the policy period.
 Many reopened claims result in significantly higher settlements once the full scope of damage is properly documented.

-Insurance companies frequently adjust policy terms at renewal.
-Deductibles may increase, exclusions may be added, and coverage may be reduced without your knowledge.
-Conducting annual policy reviews ensures you are not blindsided when filing a claim.
-Insurance markets in Florida are volatile, and coverage terms can change year to year.
+Insurance companies frequently change policy terms at renewal.
+Deductibles may increase, exclusions may be added, and certain coverages may be reduced without homeowners fully realizing it.
+Annual policy reviews help ensure you understand your coverage before a loss occurs.

 Why Understanding Policy Language Matters

-We recommend reviewing these terms with an insurance professional or attorney to avoid misinterpretations.
+Reviewing these provisions with an experienced insurance professional or attorney can help homeowners avoid costly misunderstandings.

 Protecting Your Home and Your Rights